WallCaster/WallCaster/doc/architecture-report.md

 @enduml
 ```
 -->

+This component diagram shows us the different interactions between each component of our system.
+Indeed, our server is the central component since it communicates with the different interfaces.
+Our backend server retrieves Posts items from the Filter component which retrieves them from the Receiver API.
+As for the API Receiver component, it retrieves the JSON files corresponding to the Twitter API posts.
+Additionally, our client frontend fetches each Post through the backend server.
+Finally, our frontend Admin brings the necessary configuration (Config) to the backend server.

 ## Deployment Diagram
 <!-- en dessous le code plantuml pour générer le diagrame de déploiement -->
 ![Deployement](assets/deployment.svg)